News

 • Because they require a computer screen, they may be read in the dark or shaded light.

-• Selecting text may be spoken aloud with available text-to-speech utilities.
+• Selected text may be spoken aloud with available text-to-speech utilities.

 • Browsing for a page is assisted by interactive thumbnail images.
-If the eBook is prepared to contain graphically unique looking pages, visual searching is fast.
+If the eBook is prepared to contain graphically unique-looking pages, visual searching is fast, intuitive and engages your subconscious visual memory.

 • eBook pages may be scaled to an appropriate reading size and inspected more closely, at will.